Creating Effective Videos For Facebook Mobile App Install Campaigns

 Facebook and Google’s optimization capabilities have dramatically improved.
-Advances in machine learning and event bidding are radically reshaping and simplifying user acquisition.
+Advances in machine learning and event bidding are radically reshaping and simplifying mobile user acquisition.
 As bidding becomes automated, creative becomes the differentiator of campaigns’ performance.
 Creating effective videos that will meet an organization’s financial objective can be challenging.

 On average, 95% of direct response creative fail to outperform best-performing ads on a portfolio making heavy creative testing necessary to achieve and sustain ROAS.
 At a high spend velocity, creative fatigues quickly.
 Constant creative testing is imperative to produce winners that will offset fatigue and maintain ROAS goals.